 The problem is that there are many misconceptions and unfounded fears about taking estrogen.
 Not only that, most doctors are not up on the latest research and have little experience giving hormones like estrogen when it’s needed.
 To clear up the confusion, we have Dr. Mache Seibel

 Dr. Mache Seibel is an international health expert and leading authority on women’s wellness and menopause.
-He is author of The Estrogen Fix and The Estrogen Window and founder of The Hot Years: My Menopause Magazine.
+He is the author of The Estrogen Fix and The Estrogen Window and the founder of The Hot Years: My Menopause Magazine.

 - Why Dr. Seibel decided to specialize in menopause (hint: his wife went into early menopause)

 - What estrogen does in the body and the risks and benefits of taking it when levels decline

 - The shortcomings of the 2002 Women’s Health Imitative study and what the re-analyzed data shows